ztyyLV/web-twain-docs/indepth/features/barcode.md

 > NOTE
 >
 > Barcode reading can be performed on the client side as well as the server side.
-For `DWT` , we only consider client-side reading.
+For `Dynamic Web TWAIN` , we only consider client-side reading.
 If you are interested in reading on the server side, you can contact [Dynamsoft Support]({{site.about}}getsupport.html).

 ## Environment